How to overcome baby's disturbed sleep.

 Night waking can also be caused by your baby not getting enough sleep during the day.
 Special attention should be paid to your baby’s day time sleep schedule and you should avoid cutting their naps short in an attempt to help them sleep better at night.
 You should ensure that their daytime sleep tank is filled, as sleep breeds sleep; and the better rested your baby is during the day, the better they will sleep for you at night.
 As well as needing the right amount of sleep during the day-the quality of sleep is important too-beyond 4 months you should begin to phase out motion sleep that doesn’t allow for deep restorative sleep and can prevent your baby sleeping well at night.

-However, if your baby suddenly wants to feed more often, it is likely that they are going through a growth spurt, it normally only last a few days but can last up to a week.
+However, if your baby suddenly wants to feed more often, it is likely that they are going through a growth spurt, it normally only lasts a few days but can last up to a week.

 If you would like some more advice on this why not contact our Careline.